Losant/losant-docs/docs/getting-started/walkthrough.md

 ![Device Settings](/images/getting-started/walkthrough/device-settings.png "Device Settings")

 When creating the device, make sure `Virtual Device` is checked.
-Device tags won't really be needed since we only have a single device.
+Device tags won't be needed since we only have a single device.
 Tags become useful when you start organizing hundreds or thousands of devices.

 The `Device Attributes` are important.
 These are what tell Structure what data this device will be reporting and what Structure will be storing.
 For the weather device, we'll be storing the following attributes: